BEF STAFF | BEF BOARD OF DIRECTORS

 Laura is a Program Manager in Energy Education for Solar 4R Schools™ and is an appropriate contact for information about teacher training and renewable energy engineering challenges.
 She also coordinates program outreach and community engagement aspects of the program.
 Laura holds a Master’s degree of Environmental Science and Management from the University of Santa Barbara’s Bren School where she worked with a small team to model and assess the effects of climate change induced sea level rise on the community.
 As an undergraduate, she focused on interdisciplinary science and earned a BA from Sarah Lawrence College.
 Her experiences prior to working for BEF include developing methods to communicate complex ideas, ranging from writing and presenting on climate change to teaching and creating swim lesson curriculum that accounts for the interactions between biomechanics and buoyancy.
 Email

-Katie is a Certified Public Accountant with nearly ten years of auditing and accounting experience focused on nonprofit and government agencies.
+Katie is a Certified Public Accountant with over ten years of auditing and accounting experience focused on nonprofit and government agencies.
 She has a Bachelor of Arts degree in Business from the University of Oregon.
 Outside of work Katie is an active mom to three who loves to bake and do home renovation projects with her husband.

 Evan is a specialist in renewable energy systems and leads the project development and management activities for the Renewable Energy Group, which advances renewables in the Northwest with innovative and creative solutions.
 Evan has managed hundreds of small scale renewable projects and over 10-Megawatts of large commercial projects.
 The clients he has helped transition to renewable energy include Walmart, Safeway, Bayer, Hewlett Packard, Intel, local governments, and several universities.
 Evan is an accredited solar installation professional certified by the North American Board of Certified Energy Practitioners (NABCEP).
 He holds a Bachelor of Arts in Nature and Culture from the University of California at Davis.
 In addition to his schooling at UC Davis he has studied abroad in Chile, completed a Himalayan Ecology Field Study, and spent many years leading work in the backcountry of Kings Canyon National Park.
 Email